 How to Know if a Crate Is the Right Size

-There are a few commonly agreed upon tests to make sure your dog has enough space in their crate:
+Here are a few commonly agreed upon tests to make sure your dog has enough space in its crate:

 - Your dog should be able to stand up.
 They shouldn’t have to lie down or slouch to fit.